-Appointing a non-Australian citizen to be a company director allows you to have great influence over the growth and operation of your business.
-Typically, a company may have one director or a board directors.
+Appointing a non-Australian citizen to be a company director allows you to have great influence over the growth and operation of your business on an international scale.
+Typically, a company may have one director or multiple directors sitting on a board.
 But with great power comes great responsibility.
 All directors have duties and obligations that hold them responsible for managing the company’s affairs.
-If you intend to be a director, you must first understand the rules which surround this process.

 Who Can Be A Director?